cisco-open/stated-workflow/README.md

   ]
 }
 ```

 # Stated Workflow Functions
-Up until now we have showed how to use pure Stated to build simple self-contained jobs.
-For more complex workflows
+Stated alone is a powerful and concise workflow engine.
+So why do
+we need Stated-Workflows and what is it?
+Stated-Workflows is a set
-stated-workflow extends stated with a set of functions that provide integration with cloud events, high availability,
+of functions that provide integration with cloud events, durability and high
-durability, and concurrency management.
+availability to workflows, when they are executed in the Stated-Workflows
+clustered runtime.

 ## Cloud Events
 Stated-Workflows provides a set of functions that allow you to integrate with cloud events, consuming and producing from